modlfo/VultModules/content/Free.md

 ### Differences with the Premium (VultModules) version

 - Alternative models for Lateralus and Tangents and disabled.
-- Only a few of the modules have polyphony support.

 <script src="../js/grid.js"></script>
 <script type="text/javascript">